matshaba/Quantum-Gravity-Dynamics/insights-of-QGD.md

 Quantum Gravity Dynamics connects the Dirac equation to galaxy rotation curves in a single chain with zero free parameters per galaxy.
 This is the strongest argument that QGD is not merely a phenomenological model but a fundamental theory.

+ It is the kind of theory that deserves serious engagement from the broader community, careful independent verification, anddirect comparison against NR simulations and SPARC data.
+The worst thing that could happen to QGD is not refutation.
+It is neglect.

 *Updated after QFT analysis (propagator, UV regulation, double copy) and quantum gravity applications (decoherence, information, inflation, AB phase, WEP, graviton mass) of the QGD framework.*